Updated Nightly · Live Data

 Are Tampa Bay home prices dropping?

-Is it a good time to sell a home in Tampa Bay in 2025?
+Is it a good time to sell a home in Tampa Bay?

 How does the NAR settlement affect buyers and sellers in Tampa Bay?

 The August 2024 NAR settlement changed how buyer-agent compensation is structured and disclosed.
-Sellers are no longer required to offer buyer-agent compensation through the MLS.
-Buyers are now required to sign a written buyer representation agreement before touring homes with a buyer's agent.
-In practice, most Tampa Bay transactions still include some form of buyer-agent compensation — the negotiation is now explicit rather than assumed.
-See our full NAR settlement explainer for details.
+Sellers are no longer required to offer buyer-agent compensation through the MLS, and buyers now sign a written buyer representation agreement before touring with an agent.
+In practice, buyer-agent compensation is still negotiated in many Tampa Bay deals, but the conversation is now more explicit.

 What is the sale-to-list ratio in Tampa Bay?

-The sale-to-list ratio in Tampa Bay is 98.4% as of April 2025.
-This means homes are selling for 98.4 cents on every dollar of asking price on average.
-Lutz leads at 99.1%, followed by Wesley Chapel at 98.8%.
-This metric indicates that seller pricing power remains intact — well-priced homes are still achieving near their asking price despite increased inventory.
+The sale-to-list ratio in Tampa Bay is 98.4% as of April 2026.
+That means homes are selling for about 98.4 cents on the dollar relative to asking price on average, which is a useful signal that seller pricing power still exists for homes that hit the market correctly.

 What is your home worth in this market?